Welcome to the second year of the Natspec Awards.

 - what the impact has been

 - how it will be sustained / developed.

 In the evidence submitted we would always expect to hear from students as well as from a range of stakeholders; stakeholders may differ from one category to another.
 No paper copies will be accepted.
 Please restrict your applications to around 750 words.

 Why you should apply for a Natspec Award

 In applying for an award, you have the chance to reflect on the successful approaches you have developed, as well as review the positive impact they have had on your students.

 You also have the opportunity to share innovative and effective practice – and to be recognised for the difference you have made for young people with learning difficulties and/or disabilities.

-All shortlisted applicants will have their individual projects profiled on the awards website, while we will work with the award winners to ensure their practice is showcased across the sector.
+All shortlisted applicants will have their individual projects profiled on the awards website, and we will work with the award winners to ensure their practice is showcased across the sector.